-Of course none of these things are acceptable ways to deal with anger, especially not in the workplace.
+Of course, none of these things are acceptable ways to deal with anger, especially not in the workplace.
 It wouldn’t be OK for ANY employee to act that way.
-When you’re the boss though, you really don’t have the luxury of losing your cool… at all.
+When you’re the boss, though, you really don’t have the luxury of losing your cool… at all.
 Even in the tensest situations, you are expected to keep things running smoothly and provide a professional example for your team.
 But you’re a human being, and sometimes those frustrations start to bubble up, threatening to erupt.

 They say the best offense is a good defense.
 When it comes to anger, this is as true in business as it is at home.
 Everyone needs a productive outlet to let those frustrations go.
 But more importantly, they need a tool to help them take the interpersonal conflicts that come up in every office and turn them into growth opportunities.

-Part of staying calm in stressful situations is gaining understanding, not only of yourself, but about the people around you.
+Part of staying calm in stressful situations is gaining understanding, not only of yourself but about the people around you.

-Once you have the results, take the time to speak to an analyst to help you better understand how those seemingly abstract scores translate into real life actions and behaviors.
+Once you have the results, take the time to speak to an analyst to help you better understand how those seemingly abstract scores translate into real-life actions and behaviors.

 This perspective is especially useful when paired with the assessments of your team.
-Not only can it help pinpoint areas where they might struggle with each other, it provides action plans to help you work through it.
+Not only can it help pinpoint areas where they might struggle with each other, but it also provides action plans to help you work through it.